Natalee777/Documentation-Test-Task-nobl9/README.md

 Fork creates a copy of the repository in your Github account for further changes.

-## Cloning the fork using git command line
+## Cloning the fork using Git command line
 ### Installing git command line tools on a Mac

 * Paste this command in your MacOS Terminal to install [homebrew](https://brew.sh):